 Squat your own body weight

-To test your ability, try doing 8 reps of a weight that you can do comfortably.
-Add additional weight and try for 2-3 reps.
-This will help you to gauge where you are in your progress and when you can step it up to the next level.
+To test your ability, try doing 6 reps of a weight that you can do comfortably and with perfect form.
+Then, add additional weight in small increments for just 2-3 reps.
+Doing this will help you to gauge where you are in your progress and when you can step it up to the next level.

 Remember, proper squat form is the most important thing here.
 One squat with the correct form is better than 100 without.
 Use a gym buddy to check your form and spot you if needed.